nbloomf/feivel/README.md

 - **Examples:** There are some example templates in doc/examples.
 Each one comes with a makefile; have a look at these to see how to process templates.

 - **Tests:** Tests are not documentation (ahem) but... the test/gold directory has a large collection of input-output pairs for testing intended behavior.
 Each test demonstrates one or two features.
-Feivel will not get a new version number if any of the tests do not pass, so these tests represent actual behavior.
+Feivel will not get a new version number if any of the tests do not pass, so these tests "should" represent actual behavior.